Parental Controls on Roku, Amazon Fire, Apple TV, and Chromecast

 Amazon Fire TV Stick 4K

 Amazon Fire TV offers a bit more in the way of parental controls, but it’s still not comprehensive.
 Basically, you can set up a PIN to authorize purchases or to block content on some apps based on rating category.
-Currently, the apps that support this are Crackle, Encore, Food Network, HGTV, HULU, HBO NOW, HBO GO, Showtime, Showtime Anytime, and Travel Channel (there’s adult content on Travel Channel??)
+Currently, the apps that support this are Encore, Food Network, HGTV, HULU, HBO NOW, HBO GO, Showtime, Showtime Anytime, and Travel Channel (there’s adult content on Travel Channel??)
 More details on Amazon’s article on this.

 If you want to limit content on an app that is not on this list, and that app does not have its own parent controls like Netflix does, then you’re kind of out of luck (unless you create two accounts, which, again, is a royal pain).